777Tim777/TaskTracker/README.md

 - **HTML5**
 - **Browser LocalStorage**

-This project is intentionally implemented without a build system to keep it lightweight and easy to deploy on GitHub Pages.
+This project is intentionally implemented without a build system to keep it lightweight, transparent, and easy to deploy on GitHub Pages.

 ---